Tinkoff/neptune/README.md

 - [Integration of Neptune with Swagger 3.x](neptune.swagger.codegen/README.md)
 - [Integration of Neptune with Selenium WebDriver API](selenium/README.md)
 - Integration of Neptune with ORMs is under construction yet
+- Integration of Neptune with Kafka is under construction yet
+- Integration of Neptune with Rabbit is under construction yet

 [Overview of all packages](https://tinkoffcreditsystems.github.io/neptune/overview-summary.html)